rmeyerth/slop-site/docs/Extending/type-operations.md

     }
 }
 ```
-I would then register / declare this in the configuration:
+To register / declare the type in the configuration, simply create a new instance and add to the tokenHandler collection
+in the configuration class:
 ```java
     private void initTokenHandlers() {
         //...